pantrypoints/sp/content/en/research/montesquieu/spirit-of-the-laws/book-10/chapter-15.md

 A proceeding of that kind is absolutely necessary.

-If the conqueror intends to preserve the country which he has subdued, neither the governors he sen ds will be able to contain the subjects within duty, nor he himself the gov ernors.
+If the conqueror intends to preserve the country which he has subdued, neither the governors he sen ds will be able to contain the subjects within duty, nor he himself the governors.

 He will be obliged to strip his ancient patrimony of troops in orde r to secure his new dominions.
 The miseries of each nation will be common t o both; civil broils will spread themselves from one to the other.

 On the contrary, if the conqueror restores the legitimate prince to the throne, he will of course have an ally; by the junction of whose forces his own power will be augmented.
-We have a recent instance of this in Shah Nadir, who conquered the Mogul, seized his treasures, and lef t him in possession of Indostan.
+We have a recent instance of this in Shah Nadir, who conquered the Mogul, seized his treasures, and left him in possession of India.